franik7/RegWave-Description/README.md

    - Industry News & Trends
 2. Writes a 2-sentence plain-English summary for compliance officers

-**Enhanced AI Classification Prompt:** The n8n classification prompt uses explicit decision rules, keyword anchors, a priority hierarchy, and a hard exclusions list to reduce misclassification.
+**Enhanced AI Classification Prompt:** The classification prompt uses explicit decision rules, keyword anchors, a priority hierarchy, and a hard exclusions list to reduce misclassification.
 A KEY TEST heuristic ("Would a compliance officer need to change a policy, procedure, or control because of this article?") appears at the top of the Regulatory Updates section to prevent over-classification.
-A dedicated speech-vs-rule distinction rule prevents named officials' statements about rules from being miscategorised as Regulatory Updates.
-Worked examples drawn from real articles anchor the model's behaviour for the most common failure patterns.
+A dedicated speech-vs-rule distinction rule prevents named officials' statements about rules from being miscategorized as Regulatory Updates.
+Worked examples drawn from real articles anchor the model's behavior for the most common failure patterns.

 **Manual reclassification** — users can correct AI-assigned categories from the UI; the original AI classification is retained in the database for audit purposes and flagged visually in the review queue.